Camp FAQ

 We suggest a weekly amount of $10 (Pathway) and $15-$20 (Western Town).

-*Please note: Regular camp fees do not include tuck shop purchases, camp photos, video, clothing and souvenirs.
+*Please note: Regular camp fees do not include tuck shop purchases, clothing, or souvenirs.

 Arrival and Departure Days